JKLeckr/CupheadArchipelagoMod/README.md

 *Note: The install process is WIP, so it is not the most user-friendly.*

 ### Prerequisites
-- A copy of Cuphead
+- A legal copy of Cuphead
 - [BepInEx](https://github.com/BepInEx/BepInEx/releases) 5.x

 ### Instructions